pmcilreavy/pmcilreavy.github.io/_posts/2019-12-05-debugging-with-sql-server-snapshots.md

 layout: post
 title: Keep your dev loop as short as possible with Sql Server Snapshots
 excerpt: "How to make use of Sql Server Snapshots to keep your dev loop as short as possible."
-date: 2019-12-04
+date: 2019-12-05
-categories: [C#, sql-server, debugging]
+categories: [productivity, sql-server, debugging]
 comments: true
 share: true
 firehose: true
 published: true
 image:
-  feature: /db-snapshots/ssms-snapshots.png
+  feature: db-snapshots/ssms-snapshots.png
 ---

 _**tl;dr**_ Sql Server Snapshots are a useful feature to reduce the pain of breaking changes when switching branches or when debugging scenarios that require complex data setups.